310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 when that happens, i am sure that chiaki would [gladly] come rushing for me.

-for the sake of that day… i will [clear] through all these [problems] immediately and come back home to everyone, so that chiaki would not [give up] me.
+for the sake of that day… i will [clear] through all these [problems] immediately and come back home to everyone, so that chiaki would not [abandon] me.

 i will come back to [where] i [belong], as a human.
 {% endbubble %}